GraphScope/GART/README.md

 ![](docs/images/arch.png)

 - **1. Preprocess (Capture & Parser)**:
 GART captures data changes from data sources by logs (e.g., Binlogs in SQL systems).
 Then, it parsers these logs into a recognized format, called as TxnLog.
-Currently, we use [Debezium](https://debezium.io/) (for MySQL, PostgreSQL, ...) or [Maxwell](https://github.com/zendesk/maxwell) (only for MySQL) as the log capture.
+Currently, we use [Debezium](https://debezium.io/) (for MySQL, PostgreSQL, ...) as the log capture.

     The sample format of an inserted tuple of TxnLog is as follows (Debezium style, only necessary information):
   ```